Feyerabend/cc/ch06/addition/algebra/README.md

 in the beginning of the 80s around *logic programming*:
 You should be able to specify in code *what* should happen, rather then *how*.

+..
+But before proceeding, I evaluated this idea using contemporary general-purpose LLMs (early 2026).
+The outcome was limited, most likely because the models' training data did not adequately cover the required formal and structural material.
+With fine-tuning or purpose-built models, this could nevertheless become a practical approach going forward.
+Also, as LLMs are stochastic by design, their outputs are inherently non-deterministic, precluding strictly reproducible results.
+Whether this will become a bottleneck in the future is an open question.

 ### Why Should You Care?